Skip to main content

 "I couldn't speak English ..."

 Despite being under six foot tall, Gene said he wanted to play basketball.
-But his dad insisted he play ice hockey instead to combine his size, strength, and competitiveness.
-Lo, as his time in the net proved out, Gene become a game-winning high school hockey goalie at Aurora - Hoyt Lakes School.
+But his dad insisted he play ice hockey instead, perhaps to combine his size, strength, and competitiveness.
+And lo, as his time in the net proved out, Gene become a highly respected high school hockey goalie at Aurora - Hoyt Lakes School.

 Gene's son Kaler told me that well before he was born his dad coached a lot of hockey.
 And when Kaler said he didn't want to play hockey, Gene happily coached all of his baseball teams from T-Ball to Babe Ruth on.
 He was president of the baseball and football boosters too, and ran the grill and fryer even after Kaler had graduated from high school.
 He helped with both of his grandson Cal's summer ball teams.